-The monitoring fault detector block is used to detect a failure on an input.
-The logical function implementing this is a wide OR gate that can detect when an input deviates from its expected condition.
-The clearest demonstration of the use of this block is in the PWRGD state, where the monitor block indicates that a failure on one or more of the VP1,VP2, or VP3 inputs has occurred.
+The monitoring fault detector block detects a failure on an input.
+The logical function implementing this is a wide OR gate that can detect when an input deviates from the expected condition.
+The clearest demonstration of the use of this block is in the PWRGD state, where the monitor block indicates that a failure on one or more of the VP1, VP2, or VP3 inputs has occurred.

 No programmable delay is available in this block because the triggering of a fault condition is likely to be caused by a supply falling out of tolerance.
 In this situation, the device must react as quickly as possible.
-Some latency occurs when moving out of this state because it takes a finite amount of time ($\sim 20~\mu s$) for the state configuration to download from the EEPROM into the SE.
+Some latency occurs when moving out of this state because it takes a finite amount of time (~20 μs) for the state configuration to download from EEPROM into the SE.
 Figure 29 is a block diagram of the monitoring fault detector.

 Figure 29.
-Monitoring Fault Detector Block Diagram
+Monitoring Fault Detect or Block Diagram